 You have to first complete your undergraduate studies with a respectable GPA.
 Then study and take the LSAT exam.
 Hopefully, your LSAT score is above average.
 Then complete your personal statement and secure several letters of recommendation.
 Finally, you need to complete the necessary applications, pay the fees, and provide all the needed materials.

-Law schools will review your GPA, LSAT scores, letter of recommendations, work history, personal background, goals, undergraduate field of study, and take into account the college or university you attended.
+Law schools will review your GPA, LSAT scores, letters of recommendation, work history, personal background, goals, undergraduate field of study, and take into account the college or university you attended.

 What GPA is Required to Attend Law School?